moby/moby/contrib/man/md/README.md

     Dockerfile
     md2man-all.sh

-# Generating man pages from the Markdown
+# Generating man pages from the Markdown files

 There are three ways to generate the man pages:
-* Manually Individually
-* Using the Script
+* Each page manually
+* All pages manually
-* Using a the Pandoc Container (**Recommended**)
+* Via a *Pandoc* Docker container (**Recommended**)

-The first and second approach require you to install pandoc packages on your host using the host operating systems package installer.
-Check to see if pandoc is available if you choose that method.
+The first and second approach require you to install the Pandoc package on your computer using the default package installer for the system.

-The Pandoc container approach is recommneded because the conversion process is isolated inside a fedora container and thereofre does not require you find and install pandoc on your host.

-## Manually Individually
+You should check if Pandoc is available before trying to do so.

+The recommended approach is the Pandoc Docker container one.
+Using the supplied Dockerfile, Docker creates a Fedora based container and isolates the Pandoc installation.
+This is a seamless process, saving you from dealing with Pandoc and dependencies on your own computer.

+## Each page manually

-You can generate the manpage by:
+You can generate the man pages with:

     pandoc -s -t man docker-<command>.md ../man1/docker-<command>.1

-The resulting man pages are stored in ../man1
+The results will be stored ../man1

-## Manually All
+## All pages manually

-Or regenerate all the manpages from this source using:
+You can generate *all* the man pages from the source using:

     for FILE in *.md
     do